tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## CyberArk

 CyberArk Application Identity Manager, part of the CyberArk Privileged Account Security Solution, enables organizations to protect critical business systems by eliminating hard-coded credentials from application scripts, configuration files and software code, and removing SSH keys from servers where they are used by applications and scripts.
 Application Identity Manager offers agent and agentless deployment options to best meet the security and availability requirements of various business applications.
-The product is built on the CyberArk Shared Technology Platform, delivering
+The product is built on the CyberArk Shared Technology Platform, delivering scalability, high availability and centralized management and reporting.

 ---